LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 We can find, by backtracking, all visible user predicates by calling the :ref:`methods_current_predicate_1` built-in method.
 This method respects the predicate's scope declarations.
-For instance, the following call:
+For instance, the following call will only return user predicates that are declared public:

 .. code-block:: text

    | ?- some_object::current_predicate(Name/Arity).

-will only return user predicates that are declared public.
 The predicate property ``non_terminal/1`` may be used to retrieve all grammar rule non-terminals declared for an object.
 For example:

 ::